adamsondavid/vite-plugin-dynamic-importmap/README.md

    * - `function`: A function that returns an {@link Importmap} or Promise<{@link Importmap}>.
    * This function will be serialized and inlined to be called during runtime.
    * Keep this function small and self-contained, as the outside scope will not be available after serialization.
+   * Also note that due to how the function is being serialized, it must refer to a regular function (function expression or arrow function).
+   * A method defined using the shorthand syntax is not supported.
    * - `Importmap`: A static importmap that is already known at buildtime.
    */
   importmap: string | (() => Importmap | Promise<Importmap>) | Importmap;